Stroke

 Gerbil: Ligation of Carotid Arteries

-Rat: Middle Cerebral Artery Occlusion
+Rat: Middle Cerebral Artery Occulusion

 Image Analysis of Ischemic Area in Stroke Model